 - Lower gallery seats are assigned.
 You no longer need to wait in line to get a good spot.

-- Upper gallery includes beach chairs.
+- Upper and side gallery include beach chairs.
 No need hassle with bringing your own.
+You can also spread out a picnic on the sand if you like.
+These sections are first come.

 Lake Tahoe Shakespeare Festival for Children

-There will be several free performances of Two Gentlemen of Verona at Sand Harbor and also around the Reno/Tahoe area offered through the D.G.
+There will be several free performances of As You Like It at Sand Harbor and also around the Reno/Tahoe area offered through the D.G.
 Menchetti Young Shakespeare Program.
 Places and times are on the online schedule.
-There will be one Reno performance on August 6, at 7:30 p.m. at the Robert Z. Hawkins Amphitheater in Bartley Ranch Regional Park.
-Even though they are free, you must reserve tickets because of limited seating at the amphitheater.
-Call (775) 298-0163 if you are requesting tickets for a group of 10 or more.
+There will be one Reno performance on August 4, at 7:30 p.m. at the Robert Z. Hawkins Amphitheater in Bartley Ranch Regional Park.
+Even though these performances are free, you must reserve tickets because of limited seating at the various venues.
+Call (775) 832-1616 if you are requesting tickets for a group of 10 or more.

 Lake Tahoe Shakespeare Festival Membership